thuml/depyf/README.md

 The output source code is semantically equivalent to the function, but not syntactically the same.
 It verbosely adds many details that are hidden in the Python code.
 For example, the above output code explicitly returns `None`, which is typically ignored.

 </details>

-:warning: We recommend running the above examples with PyTorch nightly.

 # Python Version Coverage